- Trip Code : NTE-TPC38

 Machapuchhre Base Camp to Bamboo (2310m/7575ft): 6-7 hours.

 - Morning breakfast.

-- Continue our trek towards Bamboo, situated at the summit of 2310m.
+- Continue our trek towards Bamboo, situated at an altitude of 2310m.

-- Continue our trail from the base camp through descending down to the same trail until we reach to Bamboo.
+- Continue our trail from the base camp through descending to the same trail until we reach Bamboo.

 - Enjoy the stunning views of waterfalls and pass through the beautiful forests soaking in great views of Machapuchhre and Hiunchuli mountains.

 Bamboo to Jhinu Danda (1760m/5770 ft): 6-7 hours trek.